 Do Your Research

 Thanks to new flights opening up, flying from Seattle to Costa Rica is not too bad.
-Maybe one day in the future they’ll have direct flights but having one layover is not horrible.

 I always use Google Flights as they have a calendar where you can see the prices and I sign up to their alerts.
 Also check how much it’d be to buy separate 1 way tickets instead of round trip, ours were cheaper buying separate in December.